relaxdiego/relaxdiego.github.com/_posts/2023-08-20-kubevirt-cas-baremetal.md

     --policy-document file://policy.json
 {% endhighlight %}

 > IMPORTANT: Take note of the returned policy ARN.
-You will need that in the next
+You will need that below.
-> section.

 ### Create the IAM role and k8s service account pair